ieeevr/2024-test/contribute/demos/index.md

         A demo proposal should include:
         <ul>
             <li>
                 A two-page extended abstract in PDF format describing the demo and the research itself.
-This will be published in the conference proceedings.
+This will be published in the abstract and workshop proceedings.
 Please provide the abstract in IEEE format, see below.
             </li>
             <li>
                 A 3-5 minute instructional video that walks viewers through the research project and showcases the demo in action.
 Please provide an accessible URL in the submission.
 A YouTube or Vimeo link is highly recommended.
 If accepted, we plan to use the video as something attendees can view asynchronously.